bittor7x0/VDR-M7x0/README.md

 * Two versions of the firmware are provided: **Pro** is a full version with network support and **Lite** is a smaller version without network packages and minimal Kernel and BusyBox.
 * You can compile extra programs (Bash shell, BitTorrent client, VPN, SAMBA server, dvbsnoop, htop, lynx, smartmontools, etc.) enabling them in ```.config``` file.

-You can read the [complete list of features in Wiki](https://github.com/bittor7x0/VDR-M7x0/wiki/Mejoras-del-VDR-NG-EM "VDR-NG-EM ChangeLog") (only in Spanish).
+You can read the [complete list of features in Wiki](https://github.com/bittor7x0/VDR-M7x0/wiki/Mejoras_del_VDR-NG-EM "VDR-NG-EM ChangeLog") (only in Spanish).

+## Download Nightly Builds

+**GitHub Actions Artifacts ONLY can be downloaded by GitHub logged users.**

+Nightly builds are built automatically by GitHub Actions (GitHub's integrated CI/CD tool) every time a new commit is pushed to the _master_ branch.\
+The latest nightly build is always up-to-date with the latest version of the code, but is less stable and may contain bugs.\
+\
+To download the latest nightly build, go to the [GitHub Actions](https://github.com/bittor7x0/VDR-M7x0/actions/workflows/nightly-build.yml) tab, enter the last run of workflow **VDR-NG-EM Nightly Build**, and download the artifacts generated from the run.\
+\
+You can download WSW firmwares for each hardware (M740, M750T and M750s) and each version (Pro and Lite), a Windows Builder to customize the firmware and the SAMBA binaries.

 ## Generate firmware on Windows
-Download the latest ```VDR-NG-EM-<version>-Firmware-builder.rar``` file from [releases](https://github.com/bittor7x0/VDR-M7x0/releases), extract it, run ```firmware-builder.bat``` and follow the steps on the wizard.\
+Download the latest ```VDR-NG-EM-<version>-Firmware-builder.rar``` file from [releases](https://github.com/bittor7x0/VDR-M7x0/releases/latest), extract it, run ```firmware-builder.bat``` and follow the steps on the wizard.\
 \
-If the firmware isn't generated, check the ```firmware-builder.log``` file to detect the problem and if you can't fix it, [open a new issue](https://github.com/bittor7x0/VDR-M7x0/issues/new?assignees=&labels=bug&template=bug_report.md&title=) attaching the log file.
+If the firmware isn't generated, check the ```firmware-builder.log``` file to detect the problem and if you can't fix it, [open a new issue](https://github.com/bittor7x0/VDR-M7x0/issues/new?assignees=&labels=bug&template=bug_report.md&title=) attaching the log file.\
+\
+This builder uses precompiled binaries and Kernel, so it generates the firmware very fast, but it doesn't include latest changes (like nightly builds).

-## Generate firmware on Linux
+## Compile firmware on Linux

 #### 1. Install dependencies

-You need to have installed gcc, binutils, patch, flex, make, automake, autoconf, autotools-dev, pkg-config, bison, gettext, genext2fs, bzip2, unzip and libz-dev.\
+You need to have installed gcc, binutils, patch, flex, make, automake, autoconf, autotools-dev, pkg-config, bison, gettext, genext2fs, bzip2, unzip, subversion and libz-dev.\
-If you want network support (Pro version) you also need the java binary (jre-openjdk).
+If you want network support (Pro version) you also need libtirpc-dev and the java binary (jre-openjdk).

 ![Arch Linux](https://img.shields.io/badge/-Arch%20Linux-333?style=for-the-badge&labelColor=1793D1&logo=arch%20linux&logoColor=white)
 ![Manjaro](https://img.shields.io/badge/-Manjaro-333?style=for-the-badge&labelColor=35bf5c&logo=manjaro&logoColor=white)